joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 3) Within your project, register a new web application, register a new web application, also name it what you like

-1) Finally, within our weekly web project, install the firebase library by running:  `npm install firebase`
+4) Finally, within our weekly web project, install the firebase library by running:  `npm install firebase`

 :::

 ## Setting Up Third Party Services in React

 Remember, React is just a light layer of UI functionality sprinkled on top of JavaScript.
 As such, we can structure our apps in the way we want - this is both a blessing and a curse.
 While we have free range on our app's architecture, things can get messy - very quickly.
-This is why we need to be strict on enforcing conventions (e.g. component names must have  uppercase first letter) it keeps things sane as our app grows.
-With this in mind, I like to create, what I refer to services to handle interactions with third-party apis/services such as firebase.
+This is why we need to be strict on enforcing conventions (e.g. component names must have  uppercase first letter).
+It keeps things sane as our app grows.
+With this in mind, I like to create, what I refer to as services to handle interactions with third-party apis/services such as firebase.

 ###  Setting Up a Firebase Service